 The Management Company monitors the compliance with the sustainable investment definition that rely on contribution to one or more UN SDGs, have some alignment with Taxonomy objectives or be invested in a Green/Social/Sustainable bond or equivalent.
-Additionally, to confirm that the sustainable investments that the financial product partially makes do not significant harm any environmental or social sustainable investment objective, a DNSH test is run ex-post independently by the Management Company on the portfolio at least yearly.
+Additionally, to confirm the part of sustainable investments that the financial product partially makes, does not significantly harm any environmental or social sustainable investment objective, the Management Company independently performs periodically a DNSH test (do not significant harm test) the portfolio.